 Free entitlement to childcare is available for all 3 and 4 year olds.
 It allows access to free, good quality, flexible early education or childcare.

-From the term after their third birthday every child is entitled to the equivalent of 570 hours per year.
+You can access this entitlement from the term after the child’s third birthday.
+No application form or eligibility code is required for the universal 15 hours; children are automatically entitled once they meet the age criteria.
+Children are entitled to the equivalent of 570 hours per year.
 This can be accessed as 15 hours per week during term time or on a more flexible basis for families who require childcare all year round e.g. 11 hours per week over 51 weeks of the year.

 |3rd birthday between||Becomes eligible from|